kevinalvarel/kevinalvarel/README.md

 ## Hi there 👋

-I'm Muhammad Kevin Alvarel, a passionate Front-End Developer from Indonesia 🇮🇩 Currently diving deep into Next.js, React, and everything around the modern web.
+I'm Muhammad Kevin Alvarel, a passionate Front-End Developer from Indonesia 🇮🇩 Currently diving deep into Next.js, React, and also about machine learning.

 ## 🚀 About Me